R2,200.00 – R7,450.00

-Limited edition giclée prints in various sizes, on paper or canvas, and comes with certificate of authenticity.
+Limited edition giclée print.
+Available in various sizes on paper or canvas, and comes with certificate of authenticity.

 Fine Art of Print Zebras.
 Incredibly interesting is the difference that the sun can make to the black stripes.
 At the top of the zebras’ bodies, the stripes appear to be blue.
 At the bottom of the bodies, they are deep, rich black.
 There are soft brown stripes in between the black stripes, up to the midbody.